 Definition of "Indoor Area"

-“Indoor Area” means all space between a floor and a ceiling that is bounded by walls, doorways, or windows, whether open or closed, covering more than 50 percent of the combined surface area of the vertical planes [wall space] constituting the perimeter of the area.
-A wall includes any retractable divider, garage door, or other physical barrier, whether temporary or permanent.
-A [standard] window screen is not a wall.
+“Indoor Area” means a space between a floor and a ceiling that is 50% enclosed by walls, doorways or windows (open or closed) around the perimeter.
+A wall includes retractable dividers, garage doors, plastic sheeting or any other temporary or permanent physical barrier.
+A (standard) window screen is not a wall.

-Smoking is not allowed in indoor areas of public transportation terminals and indoor areas of bus and transit stops.
+Smoking and the use of electronic delivery devices is not allowed in the indoor areas of public transportation terminals and bus or transit stops.

-Employers, managers and other persons in charge cannot permit employees or the general public to smoke in public transportation vehicles when passengers are present.
-"Public transportation" includes vehicles such as: light and commuter rail, buses, taxis, vans, limousines, and other for hire- vehicles, but does not include except rental vehicles.
+Employees and the general public are prohibited from smoking in public transportation vehicles when passengers are present.
+“Public transportation” includes vehicles such as: light rail, commuter trains, buses, taxis, vans, limousines and other for-hire vehicles.
+Rental vehicles are not included in this provision.

-Drivers of public transportation vehicles may smoke when the vehicle is being used for personal use.
-“Personal use" means that the vehicle is being used by the driver for private purposes and no for-hire passengers are present.
-If a driver smokes in a public transportation vehicle when passengers are not present, the driver must post a conspicuous sign inside the vehicle notifying passengers that smoking occurs when the vehicle is being privately used.
+Drivers of public transportation vehicles may smoke inside the vehicle when it is being used for personal use.
+“Personal use” means that the vehicle is being used by the driver for personal purposes and no for-hire passengers are present.
+If the driver chooses to smoke in the vehicle, the driver must post a sign where passengers can see it stating that smoking occurs when the vehicle is being privately used.

-Employers and facility managers continue to play an important role in controlling smoking in their place of business.
+Employers and facility managers play an important role in controlling smoking and electronic delivery device use in their place of business.
 In general, they are required to:

 - Make reasonable efforts to prevent indoor smoking

 - Post “No Smoking” signs

 - Ask person who smoke in prohibited areas to stop.
 If they refuse, the proprietor must ask the individual to leave